vbaconnet-ledger/developer-portal/_docs/NA/u_alignment.md

 In this example, it is possible to reorganize the structure's fields to avoid alignment-induced padding, but sometimes padding will not be avoidable.

-One can order the structure fields according to their length in decreasing order:
+You can order the structure fields according to their length in decreasing order:

 ``` c
 // Before compilation